Trump move could scrap or weaken law that protects social media companies | MarketScreener

 Twitter Chief Executive Jack Dorsey said on the company's website late Wednesday that the president's tweets "may mislead people into thinking they don't need to register to get a ballot.
 Our intention is to connect the dots of conflicting statements and show the information in dispute so people can judge for themselves."

-On Wednesday evening, Twitter continued to add fact-checking labels and 'manipulated media' labels on hundreds of tweets.
+After labeling Trump's tweets, Twitter continued to add fact-checking and 'manipulated media' labels on hundreds of other tweets.

 U.S. House Speaker Nancy Pelosi called Trump's planned order "outrageous" and a "distraction" from the coronavirus crisis.